tommilligan/prowl-github-app/README.md

     # What prowl watches
     stalk:
       # PR changed files.
 Triggers if any path matches any file
+      # prowl uses the minimatch library internally, see below for details
       paths:
         - "src/**/*"
       # PR base branch